oleeskild/obsidian-digital-garden/README.md

 The plugin currently supports rendering of these types of note contents:
 * Basic Markdown Syntax
 * Links to other notes
+* Dataview queries (currently no support for DataviewJS)
 * Callouts/Admonitions
 * Embedded/Transcluded Excalidraw drawings
 * Embedded/Transcluded Images